 The Rattlesnake Mountain trail is closed until further notice at the request of the Town of Willsboro.

-Well-known for offering great "value for effort."
-Less than an hour to the top, and there are spectacular views of the entire area, including Willsboro Bay and Willsboro Point, the Four Brothers Islands, Giant Mountain and Rocky Peak Ridge.
+This mountain is well-known for offering great "value for effort."
+It's usually less than an hour to the top, and there are spectacular views of the entire area, including Willsboro Bay and Willsboro Point, the Four Brothers Islands, Giant Mountain, and Rocky Peak Ridge.

 Take Exit 33 from I-87 (the Northway) and continue on Route 22.
 Long Pond appears on the right, and the parking area is near a small cabin with the sign "Bear's Den."
 There is a small sign at the pull-off on the east side of road across from Long Pond Cabins.